Skip Nav Destination

 PDF

-We exploit an unanticipated labor market reform to estimate the effects of pro-cyclical changes in long-term unemployment assistance (UA).
+We exploit an unanticipated labor market reform to estimate the effects of procyclical changes in long-term unemployment assistance (UA).
 In July 2012, Spain raised the minimum age to receive unlimited-duration UA from 52 to 55.
-Using a difference-in-differences design, we document that shorter benefits caused (i) shorter non-employment duration, especially among younger workers; (ii) higher labor force exit and other programs' take-up, especially among older workers; (iii) lower wages upon re-employment.
+Using a difference-in-differences design, we document that shorter benefits caused (1) shorter unemployment duration, especially among younger workers; (2) higher labor force exit and other programs’ take-up, especially among older workers; and (c) lower wages upon reemployment.
 The reform induced moderate government savings.
 Our results highlight the importance of considering the interplay with labor market conditions when designing long-term benefit schedules that affect workers close to retirement.

 Includes: Supplementary data